Your cart is currently empty

 Sunlight and heat are also on the list of things to watch out for.
 Any leather will have this weakness.
 Even though it's normal for fish scales to get lighter over time (especially red and blue ones), sunlight and heat will speed this process up a lot and can completely change the colour of the scales as well as dry them out and make them brittle.
 For the best care of fish leather, try to keep it in a clean, cool, and humid place inside.
 A good place is inside a case that lets air in, like a wooden box or a dust bag.
 If your leather is starting to look a little dry or you want a layer of protection from the elements, you can find an exotic leather conditioner to feed it.
 Silicon spray is also a good alternative, but it tends to dry out leather, so use it sparingly and with care to take care of fish leather.
 Test leather conditioners before you use them.
 Unfinished, lighter-coloured, and exotic leathers can act strangely with some leather conditioner recipes.
 When you find a leather care recipe, you want to try, use a soft, white cloth to apply a small amount of leather conditioner to a hidden part of your item and let it dry.
 If the colour doesn't rub off on your clothes, change the colour of the leather or do anything else wrong, you should be fine.
 Spread it on your fish leather gently and evenly in thin layers in the direction of the scales with a lint-free cloth, applicator pad, or bristled brush, and let it dry for 15 minutes.
 Rub tight enough, or some of the colours may come off.
 After that, polish up the rest and enjoy the results of your hard work.

 If you spill something on fish leather, you should dry the spot immediately with a paper towel or another soft cloth.
 Do not wipe this spot, or it will get smudged and sink deeper into your fish leather.
 Believe us; your problem will get worse.
 Don't wipe—just dab.
 If there is a stain, you could mix mild soap with water, mix it up, put the suds on a cloth (don't get the cloth wet), and wipe the stain (in the direction of the fish scales, remember).
-If grease is staining your leather, sprinkle a little cornstarch over the colour and leave it there overnight.
+If grease is staining your leather, sprinkle a little cornstarch over the color and leave it there overnight.
 After that, use a soft-bristled brush to brush it off gently.
 The grease should be soaked up by the starch, saving your fish leather from being a fashion disaster.